SylphAI-Inc/AdalFlow/docs/source/developer_notes/tool_helper.rst

     <OUTPUT_FORMAT>
     Here is how you call one function.
     {{output_format_str}}
-    -Awlays return a List using `[]` of the above JSON objects, even if its just one item.
+    -Always return a List using `[]` of the above JSON objects, even if its just one item.
     </OUTPUT_FORMAT>
     <SYS>
     {{input_str}}